Ada-projects-diego/EnrollPro-SQA-2/README.md

 ### Closing thoughts on Google Lighthouse

 Overall, the application performed well in terms of accessibility and best practices.
 The performance issues were expected given the technology stack, and many can be addressed in a production environment.
 While I did look for areas to optimise even when running locally, I found that most performance problems didn't have a significant impact in this setting and were better suited for deployment environments, as mentioned in previous sections.

-Moving forward, I plan to integrate Google Lighthouse CI into more productionized environments, such as QA, where I can better test the application's architecture and performance, given that the application currently only runs locally.
-This will help ensure that the time spent on fixing performance issues is used efficiently and in contexts where it has the most impact.